|MP 7.01.132||Transcatheter Aortic Valve Implantation for Aortic Stenosis|

-Aortic stenosis.
 Aortic stenosis is defined as narrowing of the aortic valve opening, resulting in obstruction of blood flow from the left ventricle into the ascending aorta.
 Progressive calcification of the aortic valve is the most common etiology in North America and Europe, while rheumatic fever is the most common etiology in developing countries.(1) Congenital abnormalities of the aortic valve, most commonly a bicuspid valve, increase the risk for aortic stenosis, but aortic stenosis can also occur in a normal aortic valve.
-Risk factors for calcification of a congenitally normal valve mirror those for atherosclerotic vascular disease, including advanced age, male gender, smoking, hypertension, and hyperlipidemia.(1) Thus, the pathogenesis of calcific aortic stenosis is thought to be similar to that of atherosclerosis, i.e., deposition of atherogenic lipids and infiltration of inflammatory cells, followed by progressive calcification.
+Risk factors for calcification of a congenitally normal valve mirror those for atherosclerotic vascular disease, including advanced age, male gender, smoking, hypertension, and hyperlipidemia.(1) Thus, the pathogenesis of calcific aortic stenosis is thought to be similar to that of atherosclerosis, ie, deposition of atherogenic lipids and infiltration of inflammatory cells, followed by progressive calcification.

 The natural history of aortic stenosis involves a long asymptomatic period, with slowly progressive narrowing of the valve until the stenosis reaches the severe stage.
 At this time, symptoms of dyspnea, chest pain, and/or dizziness/syncope often occur and the disorder progresses rapidly.
-Treatment of aortic stenosis is primarily surgical, involving replacement of the diseased valve with a bio-prosthetic or mechanical valve by open heart surgery.
+Treatment of aortic stenosis is primarily surgical, involving replacement of the diseased valve with a bioprosthetic or mechanical valve by open heart surgery.

-Burden of illness.
-Aortic stenosis is a relatively common disorder of elderly patients and is the most common acquired valve disorder in the U.S. Approximately 2-4% of individuals older than 65 years of age have evidence of significant aortic stenosis,(1) increasing up to 8% of individuals by age 85 years.(2) In the Helsinki Aging Study, a population-based study of 501 patients aged 75-86 years, the prevalence of severe aortic stenosis by echocardiography was estimated to be 2.9%.(3) In the U.S., more than 50,000 aortic valve replacements are performed annually due to severe aortic stenosis.
+Aortic stenosis is a relatively common disorder of elderly patients and is the most common acquired valve disorder in the U.S. Approximately 2% to 4% of individuals older than 65 years of age have evidence of significant aortic stenosis,(1) increasing up to 8% of individuals by age 85 years.(2) In the Helsinki Aging Study, a population-based study of 501 patients aged 75 to 86 years, the prevalence of severe aortic stenosis by echocardiography was estimated to be 2.9%.(3) In the U.S., more than 50,000 aortic valve replacements are performed annually due to severe aortic stenosis.

 Aortic stenosis does not cause substantial morbidity or mortality when the disease is mild or moderate in severity.
-By the time it reaches the severe stage, there is an untreated mortality rate of approximately 50% within 2 years.(4) Open surgical repair is an effective treatment for reversing aortic stenosis, and artificial valves have demonstrated good durability for periods of up to 20 years.(4) However, these benefits are accompanied by a perioperative mortality of approximately 3-4% and substantial morbidity,(4) both of which increase with advancing age.
+By the time it reaches the severe stage, there is an untreated mortality rate of approximately 50% within 2 years.(4) Open surgical repair is an effective treatment for reversing aortic stenosis, and artificial valves have demonstrated good durability for periods of up to 20 years.(4) However, these benefits are accompanied by a perioperative mortality of approximately 3% to 4% and substantial morbidity,(4) both of which increase with advancing age.

-Unmet needs.
 Many patients with severe, symptomatic aortic stenosis are poor operative candidates.
 Approximately 30% of patients presenting with severe aortic stenosis do not undergo open surgery due to factors such as advanced age, advanced left ventricular dysfunction, or multiple medical comorbidities.(5) For patients who are not surgical candidates, medical therapy can partially alleviate the symptoms of aortic stenosis but does not affect the underlying disease progression.
 Percutaneous balloon valvuloplasty can be performed, but this procedure has less than optimal outcomes.(6) Balloon valvuloplasty can improve symptoms and increase flow across the stenotic valve but is associated with high rates of complications such as stroke, myocardial infarction (MI), and aortic regurgitation.
 In addition, restenosis can occur rapidly, and there is no improvement in mortality.
 As a result, there is a large unmet need for less invasive treatments for aortic stenosis in patients who are at increased risk for open surgery.

-Transcatheter aortic valve implantation (TAVI).
-TAVI has been developed in response to this unmet need and is intended as an alternative treatment for patients in whom surgery is not an option due to prohibitive surgical risk or for patients who are at high risk for open surgery.
+Transcatheter aortic valve implantation (TAVI) has been developed in response to this unmet need and is intended as an alternative treatment for patients in whom surgery is not an option due to prohibitive surgical risk or for patients who are at high risk for open surgery.
 The procedure is performed percutaneously, most often through the transfemoral artery approach.
 It can also be done through the subclavian artery approach and transapically using mediastinoscopy.
 Balloon valvuloplasty is first performed in order to open up the stenotic area.
 This is followed by passage of a bioprosthetic artificial valve across the native aortic valve.
 The valve is initially compressed to allow passage across the native valve and is then expanded and secured to the underlying aortic-valve annulus.
 The procedure is performed on the beating heart without the need for cardiopulmonary bypass.

-The Sapien Transcatheter Heart Valve System™ (Edwards LifeSciences, Irvine, CA) received original FDA approval in November 2011 for patients with severe aortic stenosis who are not eligible for open-heart procedures and have a calcified aortic annulus.
-In 2012, an additional FDA premarket approval (PMA) was granted for the Edwards SAPIEN™ transcatheter heart valve Model 9000TFX (Edwards LifeSciences, Irvine, CA) with expanded indications for use.(7) Approval was granted for both the transfemoral and transapical approach.
+The Sapien Transcatheter Heart Valve System™ (Edwards LifeSciences, Irvine, CA) received original FDA approval in November 2011 for patients with severe aortic stenosis who are not eligible for openheart procedures and have a calcified aortic annulus.
+Since then, numerous additional FDA premarket approvals (PMA) have been granted for the Edwards Sapien™ transcatheter heart valves (Edwards LifeSciences, Irvine, CA) with expanded indications for use.(7) Approval was granted for both the transfemoral and transapical approach.
 For the transfemoral approach, patient indications were broadened to include patients who are at high risk for open surgery.
 For the transapical approach, approval was granted for patients who are at high risk for open surgery.
 In September 2012, FDA expanded the indications for the transapical approach to include both inoperable patients and patients who are at high risk for open surgery.(8) As a result, the Sapien Transcatheter Heart Valve System™ is approved for both high risk and inoperable patients when used by either the transapical or transfemoral

 - Severe aortic stenosis (see policy guidelines) with a calcified aortic annulus;

 - NYHA [New York Heart Association] heart failure Class II, III or IV symptoms;

-- Left ventricular ejection fraction >20%; AND
+- Left ventricular ejection fraction greater than 20%; AND